 Democracy V0.1

-The democracy module will bring decentralized governance to Encointer, facilitating participants to take decisions.
-Such a universal human suffrage (one person one vote) governance shall render the current Encointer council obsolete.
-Examples of such decisions are the addition of new meetup locations to a community, an adjustment of the Demurrage rate or changes in the ceremony schdeule.
+The democracy module brings decentralized governance to Encointer, facilitating participants to take decisions.
+Such a universal human suffrage (one person one vote) governance shall render the current Encointer council or any other centralized body obsolete.
+Examples of such decisions are the addition of new meetup locations to a community, an adjustment of the Demurrage rate or changes in the ceremony schedule.

-The decision making process should follow the subsidiarity principle, meaning that decisions should be taken on the lowest possible level.
-So for example, if a community wants to extend their region by adding some new meetup locations, only community members should be allowed to participate in the vote.
+The decision-making process should follow the subsidiarity principle, meaning that decisions should be taken on the lowest possible level by the individuals affect by it.
+For example, if a community wants to extend their region by adding some new meetup locations, only community members should be allowed to participate in the vote.

 Proposals